walterpg/google-drive-sync/docs/notices/kp2-48-save.md

 subtitle: Risk of Data Loss When Using KeePass 2.48 with the Plugin
 author: walterpg
 date: May 9, 2021
+update: Jan 29, 2022
 ---

 Users are advised to **avoid using KeePass v2.48**.
-If you have KeePass v2.48 installed, we recommend upgrading to [v2.48.1](https://keepass.info/news/n210507_2.48.html) (or later) immediately.
+If you have KeePass v2.48 installed, we recommend upgrading to [v2.48.1](https://keepass.info/news/n210507_2.48.html) (or [later](https://keepass.info/download.html)) immediately.

-If you [experience the problem](#detecting-the-problem) outlined in this document, please try the [workaround](#possible-workaround) given below.
-If upgrading to KeePass v2.48.1 is not a viable option, [please use another KeePass release](#use-a-different-keepass-release), or discontinue using the plugin.
+If you [experience the problem](#detecting-the-problem) outlined in this document, please try the [workaround](#possible-workaround) given below, to possibly recover your database changes.
+Before using the plugin again, [upgrade or downgrade KeePass from v2.48](#use-a-different-keepass-release).
+If that is not currently a viable option, discontinue using the plugin.

 ## The Issue